 Skip to main content

-Our treatment approach is completely tailored to your individual needs and considers:
+Our treatment approach is tailored to your individual needs and considers:

-• the flexibility of your chest: the more flexible your chest wall, the better it responds to non-surgical correction
+• the flexibility of your chest: the more flexible your chest wall, the more likely it is to respond to orthotic treatment

 Our comprehensive treatment package

-The best way to find out if our treatment package is right for you is to book a free virtual consultation with one of our specialist pectus clinicians.
+The best way to find out if our orthotic treatment package is right for you is to book a free virtual consultation with one of our orthotists.

 Ollie's vacuum bell treatment experience